marcoselopez/tensolite-TT-server/README.md

 ----------------------------------------------------------------------------------------------------------------------------------

+# SET UP DATABASE
+Inside the "Database Script" folder, there is the .sql file script to build the database, including Schemas and Data

 # .ENV Configuration
 ---------------------
 To set up the API, you need to configure the .env file for the connection to the database using the following parameters: